 15th Annual Expo Tequila, Tijuana BC, Mexico 14-17 Oct 2015

 Waiting for this year's location to be announced.
 Last year the Tequila Expo was held at Ave.
 Revolution and Calle 7ma. in Centro Tijuana, Baja California, Mexico.
 The dates for this event seem to fluctuate so it's best to confirm with the Tijuana Tourism Bureau (telephone from the US is 1-888-775-2417).
-This Expo, advertised as the biggest tequila event in Mexico, combines different aspects of Mexico's culture (traditional Mexican cuisine, mariachi music, and dancers combined with a huge selection of agave-based spirits).
+This Expo provides attendees the opportunity to experience different aspects of Mexico's culture (traditional Mexican cuisine, mariachi music, and dancers combined with a huge selection of agave-based spirits).
 There are numerous booths manned by Tequila/Mezcal representatives offering samples of their brands.
 There is plenty of tequila available for purchase throughout the event.
 Entrance fee is nominal.
 Click here to view photos from the Tijuana 2010 EXPO TEQUILA, 2012 EXPO TEQUILAand 2013 EXPO TEQUILA.

 7th Annual Arizona Taco Festival & Tequila Expo, Scottsdale, 16-17 October 2016